Kullback-Leibler aggregation and misspecified generalized linear models

 \subsection{Examples of exponential families}

-This subsection is a reminder of the versatility of exponential families of distributions and its goal is to illustrate conditions~\ref{cond1} and~\ref{cond2} on some examples.
-Most of the material can be found for example in~\citet{McCNel89}.
-The form of the density described in~\eqref{EQ:exp_dens2} is usually referred to as natural form.
-More generally, an exponential family of univariate distributions is defined as a family of distributions with density

-where $T(Y)$ is a given sufficient statistic.
-Here, only the case where $T(\cdot)$ is the identity function is studied but we now recall that it already encompasses many different distributions.
-Table~\ref{table:expfam} gives examples of distributions that have such a density.
+This subsection is a reminder of the versatility of exponential families of distributions and its goal is to illustrate Conditions~\ref{cond1} and~\ref{cond2} on some examples.
+Most of the material can be found, for example, in \citet{McCNel89}.
+The form of the density described in~(\ref{EQexpdens2}) is usually referred to as natural form.
+We now recall that it already encompasses many different distributions.
+Table~\ref{tableexpfam} gives examples of distributions that have such a density.
 For distributions with several parameters, it is assumed that all parameters but $\theta$ are known.
-For the Normal and Gamma distributions, the reference measure is the Lebesgue measure whereas for the Bernoulli, Negative Binomial and Poisson distributions, the reference measure is the counting measure on $\mathbb{Z}$.
+For the Normal and Gamma distributions, the reference measure is the Lebesgue measure whereas for the Bernoulli, Negative binomial and Poisson distributions, the reference measure is the counting measure on $\mathbb{Z}$.
 For all these distributions, the cumulant function $b(\cdot)$ is twice continuously differentiable.

-Observe first that only the Normal and Bernoulli distributions satisfy condition~1.
-Indeed, all other distributions in the table do not have sub-Gaussian tails and therefore, we cannot use Lemma~\ref{lem:chernoff} to control the deviations and moments of the sum of independent random variables.
-Therefore, only Theorem~\ref{TH:linagE} applies to the remaining distributions even though direct computation of the moments can yield results of the same type as Theorems~\ref{TH:cvxagE}-\ref{TH:cvxagP} but with bounds that are larger by orders of magnitude.
+Observe first that only the Normal and Bernoulli distributions satisfy Condition~\ref{cond1}.
+Indeed, all other distributions in the table do not have sub-Gaussian tails and therefore, we cannot use Lemma \ref{lemchernoff} to control the deviations and moments of the sum of independent random variables.
+Therefore, only Theorem~\ref{THlinagE} applies to the remaining distributions even though direct computation of the moments can yield results of the same type as Theorems~\ref{THcvxagE} and~\ref{THcvxagP} but with bounds that are larger by orders of magnitude.

-Another important message of Table~\ref{table:expfam} is that the constant $\kappa^2$ can depend on the constant $H_\infty$ defined in~\eqref{EQ:defH}.
-Consequently the $L_2$ distance $\|\ff_{\hat \lambda_n}-\ff_{\lambda^*}\|^2$ is affected by the constant $\kappa^2$ and thus by $H_\infty$.
-However, the constant $B^2$ does not depend on~$H_\infty$.
-Therefore, the bounds on the excess-KL presented in Theorems~\ref{TH:cvxagE} and~\ref{TH:cvxagP} hold without extra assumption of the dictionary.
-For the Normal distribution, $\kappa^2=B^2=1$ regardless of the value $H_\infty$, which makes it a particular case.
+Another important message of Table~\ref{tableexpfam} is that the constant $\kappa^2$ can depend on the constant $H_\infty$ defined in~(\ref{EQdefH}).
+Consequently the $L_2$ distance $\|\hh_{\hat\lambda_n}-\hh_{\lambda ^*}\|^2$ is affected by the constant $\kappa^2$ and thus by $H_\infty$.
+However, the constant $B^2$ does not depend on $H_\infty$.
+Therefore, the bounds on the excess-KL presented in Theorems~\ref{THcvxagE} and~\ref{THcvxagP} hold without extra assumption of the dictionary.
+For the Normal distribution, $\kappa^2=B^2=1$ regardless of the value~$H_\infty$, which makes it a particular case.